randiferous/employee-tracker/README.md

 # employee-tracker-challenge

-- direction does not explicitly tell us to download express, but it is necessary
+- obstacle: having to use "import" instead of "require" for inquirer.
+No idea why, but troubleshooted successfully.